California State Teachers Retirement System Sells 92,031 Shares of Essential Utilities, Inc. (NYSE:WTRG)

-California State Teachers Retirement System cut its holdings in Essential Utilities, Inc. (NYSE:WTRG) by 17.1% in the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+California State Teachers Retirement System trimmed its position in shares of Essential Utilities, Inc. (NYSE:WTRG) by 17.1% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund owned 447,050 shares of the company’s stock after selling 92,031 shares during the period.
-California State Teachers Retirement System owned approximately 0.18% of Essential Utilities worth $20,430,000 at the end of the most recent reporting period.
+California State Teachers Retirement System owned about 0.18% of Essential Utilities worth $20,430,000 as of its most recent SEC filing.

-A number of other institutional investors have also bought and sold shares of WTRG.
-Miller Howard Investments Inc. NY raised its stake in shares of Essential Utilities by 1.0% during the second quarter.
-Miller Howard Investments Inc. NY now owns 20,622 shares of the company’s stock valued at $942,000 after acquiring an additional 214 shares during the last quarter.
-Financial Architects Inc raised its stake in shares of Essential Utilities by 0.9% during the first quarter.
-Financial Architects Inc now owns 24,637 shares of the company’s stock valued at $1,103,000 after acquiring an additional 225 shares during the last quarter.
-M&T Bank Corp raised its stake in shares of Essential Utilities by 0.3% during the second quarter.
-M&T Bank Corp now owns 91,591 shares of the company’s stock valued at $4,185,000 after acquiring an additional 241 shares during the last quarter.
-StoneX Group Inc. raised its stake in shares of Essential Utilities by 5.5% during the first quarter.
-StoneX Group Inc. now owns 7,164 shares of the company’s stock valued at $321,000 after acquiring an additional 373 shares during the last quarter.
-Finally, Great Valley Advisor Group Inc. raised its stake in shares of Essential Utilities by 4.0% during the second quarter.
-Great Valley Advisor Group Inc. now owns 10,348 shares of the company’s stock valued at $472,000 after acquiring an additional 400 shares during the last quarter.
-68.88% of the stock is owned by institutional investors and hedge funds.
+Several other large investors have also recently modified their holdings of WTRG.
+OLD Mission Capital LLC bought a new position in shares of Essential Utilities during the third quarter valued at about $1,063,000.
+UBS Asset Management Americas Inc. increased its position in shares of Essential Utilities by 14.1% during the first quarter.
+UBS Asset Management Americas Inc. now owns 949,109 shares of the company’s stock valued at $42,473,000 after buying an additional 116,968 shares during the period.
+CIBC Asset Management Inc increased its position in shares of Essential Utilities by 10.8% during the first quarter.
+CIBC Asset Management Inc now owns 9,281 shares of the company’s stock valued at $415,000 after buying an additional 905 shares during the period.
+Vident Investment Advisory LLC increased its position in shares of Essential Utilities by 6.2% during the first quarter.
+Vident Investment Advisory LLC now owns 31,463 shares of the company’s stock valued at $1,408,000 after buying an additional 1,827 shares during the period.
+Finally, Dimensional Fund Advisors LP increased its position in shares of Essential Utilities by 2.5% during the first quarter.
+Dimensional Fund Advisors LP now owns 951,126 shares of the company’s stock valued at $42,559,000 after buying an additional 23,397 shares during the period.
+68.88% of the stock is owned by hedge funds and other institutional investors.

 The company also recently declared a quarterly dividend, which will be paid on Wednesday, December 1st.
 Stockholders of record on Friday, November 12th will be issued a dividend of $0.2682 per share.
 This is a boost from Essential Utilities’s previous quarterly dividend of $0.27.
 The ex-dividend date of this dividend is Wednesday, November 10th.
 This represents a $1.07 dividend on an annualized basis and a dividend yield of 2.27%.
 Essential Utilities’s dividend payout ratio is presently 67.72%.